 Dr Lyn Jones

-Lyn is a Consultant Radiologist specialising in Breast Care.
-Lyn was struck by the potential for FAST MRI to minimise under-diagnosis and over-diagnosis in breast cancer screening and set up the FAST MRI Programme from North Bristol NHS Trust, becoming Chief Investigator for local and National Institute for Health Research (NIHR), Research for Patient Benefit (RfPB) grants including a research project to see whether NHSBSP mammogram readers can learn to effectively interpret FAST MRI with only brief additional training.
+Dr Lyn Jones is a Consultant Radiologist specialising in Breast Care.
+Lyn was struck by the potential for FAST MRI to pick up aggressive breast cancers earlier for women, regardless of their mammographic density, and so she set up the FAST MRI Programme of Research at North Bristol NHS Trust.
+She became Chief Investigator for local and National Institute for Health and Care Research (NIHR), Research for Patient Benefit (RfPB) grants, designing and testing a training programme for NHS Breast Screening Programme (NHSBSP) mammogram readers to learn to interpret FAST MRI.